Deciding When Someone Needs Drug Rehab

 The Narconon Rehab Centers Can Restore One’s Hopes and Dreams

 Drug or alcohol addiction does not have to be the end of dreams.
-The long-term residential recovery program offered at Narconon centers around the world put people back in condition to achieve their goals.
-Since 1966, Narconon rehab programs have offered an impressive success rate of more than 70 Percent.
+The eight to twelve-week recovery program offered at Narconon centers around the world put people back in condition to achieve their goals.

-A cornerstone of the program is the Narconon New Life Detoxification Program.
-This step uses time in a low-heat sauna, generous nutritional supplements and moderate exercise to flush out residual toxins that lodge in the fatty tissues of the body.
+A cornerstone of the program is the Narconon New Life Detoxification.
+This step uses time in a low-heat dry, well-ventilated sauna, generous nutritional supplements, and moderate exercise to flush out residual toxins that lodge in the fatty tissues of the body.
 These residues have been shown to be involved in the triggering of cravings, even years after drug use ceases.
 Before being flushed out, they not only help trigger cravings but can also result in foggy, slow thinking and a dull outlook on life.

 When this detox is done, those completing it normally talk about feeling better and more positive and having lower cravings, or none.
 It is an essential component to a lasting recovery.